kachykalu/ThreatLens/README.md

 ### 2. Normalization Layer

-Numeric codes from the WAF are mapped into human‑readable values such as attack types, actions, protocols, and risk levels.
+Numeric codes from the WAF are mapped into human readable values such as attack types, actions, protocols, and risk levels.

 ### 3. Storage Layer